 My Soul Waits, My Heart Rejoices

-As I came across Psalm 33:20-22 yesterday, God spoke to me about my heart, and maybe yours.
+As I came across Psalm 33:20-22 yesterday, God spoke to me about my heart.

 Here are the words that struck me…